Creating a design¶

 TWAKEUP: twakeup

-Every signal is a key-value pair, where the key is a generic signal name (usually from interface specification) and value is a regex that is used to pair the generic name with a concrete signal name in the RTL source when using topwrap parse
+Every signal is a key-value pair, where the key is a generic signal name (normally taken from the interface specification) and used to identify it in other parts of Topwrap (i.e. IP core description files), and the value is a regex used to deduce which port defined in the HDL sources represents this signal.

-This pairing is performed on signal names that are transformed to lowercase and have a common prefix of an interface they belong to removed.
+The pairing is performed on port names that are transformed to lowercase and have the common port_prefix